History of Warsaw: 1700–1795

 After the Battle of Maciejowice General Tadeusz Kościuszko was captured by the Russians.
 The internal struggle for power in Warsaw and the demoralisation of the city's population prevented General Józef Zajączek from finishing the fortifications surrounding the city both from the east and from the west.
 At the same time the Russians were making their way towards the city.
 The Russian forces reached the east outskirts of Warsaw on November 3, 1794.
 The heavy fighting lasted for four hours and resulted in a complete defeat of the Polish forces.
 Only a small part managed to evade encirclement and retreated to the other side of the river across a bridge; hundreds of soldiers and civilians fell from a bridge and drowned in the process.
 After the battle ended, the Russian troops, against the orders given by General Alexander Suvorov before the battle, started to loot and burn the entire borough of Warsaw (allegedly in revenge for the slaughter or capture of over half the Russian Garrison in Warsaw during the Warsaw Uprising in April 1794, when about 2,000 Russian soldiers died).
 Almost all of the area was pillaged, burnt to the ground and many inhabitants of the Praga district were murdered.
 The exact death toll of that day remains unknown, yet it is estimated up to 20,000 men, women and children were killed.
 In Polish history and tradition, these events are called “slaughter of Praga”.
 A British envoy, William Gardiner, wrote to British Prime Minister William Pitt the Younger that “the attack on the Praga's lines of defense was accompanied by the most gruesome and totally unnecessary barbarousness”.

 After the fall of Kościuszko Uprising, The Polish–Lithuanian Commonwealth was finally divided between the three neighbors (the 3rd partition, 1795): Russia, Prussia and Austria.
-Warsaw found itself in the Prussian part and became the capital of South Prussia (Südpreußen).
+Warsaw found itself in the Prussian part and became the capital of South Prussia.

 Another result of the Great Sejm works directly concerned Warsaw: on 21 April 1791 it passed the City Act, which cancelled jurydykas.
 Since that time, Warsaw and its former jurydykas have constituted a homogeneous urban organism under one administration.
 As a memento of this event, April 21 is celebrated as the Warsaw Day.